Garyoook/webex-teams-python-bot/README.md

 #### 4. Interact with your Bot

+##### i. a build-in function: creating polls in a chat space.
 Login to your [Webex Teams](https://teams.webex.com/) account and **Create a Space** by clicking the **+** button.
 Then, enter your Bot Username (something like **XXXX@webex.bot**) as well as your own email address.
 The bot has four commands: `create poll`, `add option`, `start poll` and `end poll`.
 To invoke one of those commands, type `@<bot_name>`, a space, and then the command.
+##
+##### ii.
+Add-on function(what we did!): Adding translation for bot.
+Login to your [Webex Teams](https://teams.webex.com/) account clicking the bot you just created to start a chat window.
+Then, enter `translation` and hit the enter key.
+The bot will give a card in the chat window to obtain the translation source. after finishing the input, click 'OK' button and type a command `start` in the chat window to show the translation result.

-For example, if your bot was named John, to create a poll, you would type `@John create poll` and send that into the space.
+For example, if your bot was named John, to create a poll, you would open a chat with bot 'John' and type `translation`, fill in the card with "I love you" and target language "japanese", click 'OK' and input `start` to get a result "わたしは、あなたを愛しています".

 ## Resources